 Inquire about group rates

-The Rittenhouse Hotel where this conference is being held is almost sold out the night before the Philly conference so please mention that you’ve registered for the “Media Solutions Conference”.
+Check availability for staying on-site at The Rittenhouse Hotel where this conference is being held -- please mention that you’ve registered for the “Media Solutions Conference”.